isomerpages/nrf-corp/_about/Governance/Scientific Advisory Board.md

 description: ""
 third_nav_title: Governance
 ---
 The Scientific Advisory Board (SAB) is a multi-disciplinary international board with expertise in broad areas of technology.
-SAB convenes annually in Singapore to advise on NRF’s policies and programmes.
+The SAB convenes annually in Singapore to advise on NRF’s policies and programmes.

 The SAB’s role is to:
 * Highlight critical issues and emerging global trends in basic and investigator-led research where Singapore could fill a gap or meet a need;